Q: Can I enroll at any time?

 Q: Can I work part-time while I study?
 If so, will the school introduce part-time jobs?

-For foreign students who have entered schools with the status of residence of Student, it will not be possible to work part-time until they obtain a shikakugai katsudo kyoka (Permission to Engage in Activity Other Than That Permitted by the Status of Residence Previously Granted) at the immigration bureau, more than three months after entering the school.
+For foreign students who have entered schools with the status of residence of Student, it will be possible to work part-time after they obtain a shikakugai katsudo kyoka (Permission to Engage in Activity Other Than That Permitted by the Status of Residence Previously Granted) at the immigration bureau.
 Even if you are allowed to work, the types of part-time jobs available are restricted to only those regarded as appropriate for students.
 The maximum working time is 28 hours per week with regard to student visas.
-However, you cannot apply for such permission if your attendance is poor.

 Q: Could you pick me up at the airport when I come to Japan?